pagkly/Zed/Investopedia4/Learn About Terms of Trade – TOT.md

 -   Terms of trade (TOT) is a key economic metric of a company's health measured through what it imports and exports.
 -   TOT is expressed as a ratio that reflects the number of units of exports that are needed to buy a single unit of imports.
 -   TOT is determined by dividing the price of the exports by the price of the imports and multiplying the number by 100.
--   A TOT over 100% or that shows improvement over time can be a positive economic indicator as it can mean that export prices have risen as import prices have held steady or declined.
+-   A TOT over 100% or that shows improvement over time can be a positive [[Economic Indicator|economic indicator]] as it can mean that export prices have risen as import prices have held steady or declined.

 ## How Do Terms of Trade (TOT) Work?